C-Undritz/Boardgame-Bazaar/TESTING.md

 This works fine with Chrome, Edge and Opera, however in Firefox the default functions still remain.
 This [Mozilla page](https://developer.mozilla.org/en-US/docs/Web/CSS/appearance) advised that Firefox does support '-webkit-appearance' however it did not work in this instance.
 Also tried was '-moz-appearance: none;' and '-moz-opacity: 1; but this also did not work.
 Therefore this remains unsolved and will need further investigation.
 Whilst it does allow for a user to potentially add more stock than is available, the final check at purchase will prevent such a transaction taking place.
 ![screen grab quantity selector within Firefox browser](assets/readme/firefox-default-input-functions.png)

+## 7. Pagination for the display of products
+Pagination has been implemented to show the products and genre lists in the admin functions.
+It was also implemented within the all products views but was later removed.
+This was because when the drop down sort selector was subsequently implemented, the required sort was not maintained between the pages.
+Therefore it was removed in favour of keeping the drop down sort selector in place.

+This issue is intended to be researched with the hope of implementing it later and having the sort preserved between pages.

 <div align="right"><a href="#top">Contents Table</a></div>